vatpac-technology/sops/docs/client/maestro.md

 MAESTRO is generally not used by TWR controllers, however it allows them to have situational awareness of the flow of inbound aircraft.

 The MAESTRO plugin can be accessed from the vatSys menu bar under TFMS.
 By default, it operates in **offline** mode.
-Use the `SETUP` button to [connect](#synchronisation) to the server, which allows all connected controllers to share sequence information.
+Click the Connection Status button (top-left of the Maestro window) to [connect](#synchronisation) to the server, which allows all connected controllers to share sequence information.

 ## Installation